JaredChew/UBGD_3DGP_Ass1/README.md

 Audio Visualiser through Shaders

 I am not creative.
 I'm trying to improve my code structuring, style, and readability.
-While making a audio visualiser of course
+While making a audio visualiser of course, but this time in models.
+Still not good in math